rurban/ctl/docs/array.md

     size_t index (I* iter)

-Returns the index of the iterator, which is just a `T* ref`.
+Returns the index of the iterator, the offset from the front.

 See [iterators](iterators.md) for more.